rashidi/boot-data-events-sample/README.md

 ```

 ## Verify Implementation
-As always, we will verify our implementation through an integration tests.
+As always, we will verify our implementation through an [integration tests][10].
 In the following test we will create an `Author`
 with status `INACTIVE` and followed by creating a `Book` that ties to the `Author`.

 We will expect that it will return `Internal Server Error` with a message `book author must be active`: